Generalized Global Symmetries of $T[M]$ Theories: Part II: Compactification to 4d

 Note that there is a qualitative difference between how partition functions, and ``higher'' structures like Hilbert spaces and categories behave under the mapping class group action.
 When we talk about partition functions given by polarizations in Pol$(M_6)$, the action of MCG can be represented by an action on a ``partition vector,'' which doesn't have a natural analog for the higher structures.
 Namely, MCG$(M_d)$ always acts on Pol$(M_d)$ via permutation, but what is special for $d=6$ is that there is an embedding of Pol$(M_d)$ into the Hilbert space (a 0-category) of the 1d TQFT $\CT^{\text{bulk}}[M_6]$.
 As this embedding is equivariant with respect to the MCG$(M_6)$ action, it is sufficient to understand how MCG$(M_6)$ acts on this Hilbert space.
 More concretely, one can choose a basis of this Hilbert space, and then find the matrices that represent the MCG action.
 This is the origin of the partition vector, and, in fact, how such action on Pol$(M_6)$ was studied in the Part I of the paper.
 Notice that this will not work in any straightforward manner once we move to $d<6$.
 There, the boundary condition of $\CT^{\text{bulk}}[M_d]$ are objects in a $(6-d)$-category, and, under modest assumptions, auto-equivalence given by MCG$(M_d)$ cannot send a boundary condition to a linear combination of boundary conditions but instead should act by permutation.
 Therefore, when $d<6$, the statement involving non-invariant polarizations are the isomorphisms in \eqref{HomIso}, while one gets auto-equivalences for the $(5-d)$-category $\mathrm{Hom}(\CB_t,\CB_p)$ when $\CB_t$ is fixed by certain elements in MCG$(M_d)$.
 When $d=5$, this is again a representation, which gives the action on the Hilbert space of the 6d physical theory on $M_5$ discussed previously.

 As a simple example, consider $M_5=S^3\times T^2$.
-The action of the 2d TQFT will be of the form $K_{ij}\int A_id\phi_j$, where $A$ and $\phi$ are obtained by integrating the three-form $C$ over $T^2$ and $S^3$.
+The action of such a 2d TQFT will be of the form $K_{ij}\int A_id\phi_j$, which, in the present case, involves only a single $A$ and a single $\phi$ obtained by integrating the three-form $C$ over $T^2$ and $S^3$.
 It is easy to see that this action is invariant under SL$(2,\Z)$, and hence the Hilbert space of the $T[T^2]$ theory with any polarization on $S^3$ always has an SL$(2,\Z)$ action.

 This is a special case of a more general phenomenon that Pol$(M)\rightarrow$Pol$(M\times M')$ may not be injective.
 Indeed, while Pol$(T^2)$ can contain non-trivial orbits of $SL(2,\Z)$, they will collapse once reduced on $S^3$.
 Conceptually, it is clear why this is happening: $S^3$ lacks 1-cycle and 2-cycle for $B_2^E$ and $B_2^M$ (obtained by integrating $C$ on the two 1-cycles of $T^2$) to be turned on either in two spatial or one spatial and one temporal direction.
 Similar statement would be true for $M_3$ with $H^1(M_3,D)=H^2(M_3,D)=0$.
 For such $M_3$, one can improve the statement for the S-duality, as now we have an canonical isomorphism improving \eqref{DimIso}